achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       outiler treatment: mean/median/random imputation,drop,discretization (binning),treat as seperate group,replace with resperctive percentiles,transforation(log,scaling,sqrt,power)

+      Trimming: Remove outliers from dataset.
+However, it can remove large proportion of data.
+      Capping: No data is removed.
+However, it distorts variable distribution.
+      Missing data: The outliers are treated as missing data.
+      Discretization: The outliers are put into lower and upper bins.
+      Arbitrary capping: Domain knowledge of the variable is required to cap the min and max

       ML model which are not sensitive to outliers Like:-KNN,Decision Tree,SVM,NaïveBayes,Ensemble

       PyOD: A Python Toolkit For Outlier Detection https://analyticsindiamag.com/guide-to-pyod-a-python-toolkit-for-outlier-detection/